Andy Pages

-Andy Pages (/ˈpɑːhɛs/ PAH-hess) (born December 8, 2000) is a Cuban professional baseball outfielder for the Los Angeles Dodgers of Major League Baseball (MLB).
+Andy Pages (/ˈpɑːhɛs/ PAH-hess) (born December 8, 2000), nicknamed "Big Dog", is a Cuban professional baseball outfielder for the Los Angeles Dodgers of Major League Baseball (MLB).
 He made his MLB debut in 2024.
+Pages was named to his first All-Star game in 2026.

 Early life

 Pages was born in Mantua, Pinar del Río, Cuba, to Juana Maria and Liban Pages.
 He has a younger sister, Elaine.
 Pages played sports from a young age, and though he enjoyed basketball, soccer, and volleyball, he showed a particular interest and aptitude for baseball.
 His father, a carpenter who primarily fixed boats, carved his first bats from wood scraps.

 Career

 Early years in Cuba

-By 2015, Pages was a rising star among Cuba’s young players, hitting .364/.484/.581 with 25 walks and just three strikeouts in 161 plate appearances in the 15-and-under league.
-At 16, he arranged to be spirited off the island (alongside Jairo Pomares), traveling through Guyana, Curaçao, and Haiti, before crossing into Dominican Republic, in hopes of getting signed by Major League Baseball (MLB).
+By 2015, Pages was a rising star among Cuba's young players, hitting .364/.484/.581 with 25 walks and just three strikeouts in 161 plate appearances in the 15-and-under league.
+At 16, he arranged to be spirited off the island (alongside Jairo Pomares), traveling through Guyana, Curaçao, and Haiti, before crossing into the Dominican Republic, in hopes of getting signed by a Major League Baseball (MLB) team.
 Eight months later, in March 2018, the Los Angeles Dodgers signed Pages.